DevExpress-Examples/barcode-generation-library-display-a-barcode-in-a-web-application/Readme.md

 > [!Important]
 > The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
 For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 This example illustrates how you can use our [Barcode Generation API](https://docs.devexpress.com/OfficeFileAPI/15094/Barcode-Generation-API) in ASP.NET to generate and display a barcode image on the webpage.
-The best approach implies creating a custom HTTP handler that generates and outputs an image.
-Here is a code of this handler:
+The best approach is to create a custom HTTP handler that generates and outputs an image.
+Here is the code of this handler:

 ```cs
 public class BarCodeHandler : IHttpHandler {